 Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • It's not what you eat.
-It's what you eat and when you eat it.
+It's when, and what you eat.

 • It's not how well you exercise.
-It's how well and when you exercise.
+It's when, and how well you exercise.

 Diagram of a Typical Day